IBM-Bluemix-Docs/mass-data-migration/move-data.md

 With [s3fs](https://github.com/s3fs-fuse/s3fs-fuse){: external}, you can mount a Cloud Object Storage bucket as file system similar to how you can mount File Storage by using NFS.
 To the user and applications on the system, the mounted bucket appears as any other type of mounted directory.
 Behind the scenes, `s3fs` translates file system operations to Cloud Object Storage API requests.

-To copy data from the bucket to File, Block, or local storage, you can use normal command line tools.
+To copy data from the bucket to File, Block, or local storage, you can use normal command-line tools.
 For example, if your bucket is mounted to `/mnt/mdms-migration-bucket`, you can copy the objects by using `cp -r /mnt/mdms-migration-bucket/* /mnt/data/`

 For more information about using `s3fs` with Cloud Object Storage, check out [Mount a bucket using s3fs](/docs/cloud-object-storage?topic=cloud-object-storage-s3fs#s3fs).